spryker/spryker-shop-core/Bundles/QuoteRequestAgentWidget/src/SprykerShop/Yves/QuoteRequestAgentWidget/Theme/default/components/molecules/quote-request-detail/README.md

-Displays a drop-down menu at the top navigation bar with the list of quote requests.
+Displays a drop-down menu on the top navigation bar with the list of quote requests.